drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/drain-plugin/dialogs/go2iber-options.rst

 - Maximum specific discharge: the maximum specific discharge reached at each specific element during the simulation (m2/s).
 - Maximum water elevation: the maximum water elevation reached at each specific element during the simulation (m)
 - Energy: refers to the total hydraulic energy per unit weight of water, typically resulting from the sum of elevation head, pressure head, and velocity head, expressed in meters (m)
 - Froude number: a dimensionless number that represents the ratio between inertial and gravitational forces.
 A value equal to 1 indicates critical flow; values less than 1 indicate subcritical flow, while values greater than 1 indicate supercritical flow.
 - Local time step:
 - Maximum local time step:
 - Hazard RD9/2008: calculated hazard according to RD9/2008 regulation (Spain).
 - Hazard ACA 2003: flood hazard calculated following the criteria by the ACA (*Agencia Catalana del Agua*).
 - Raster results: if selected, raster results will be writen.
 The interpolation mode must be selected (linear interpolation or nearest interpolation.
 The interpolation is calculated using the results obtained through the simulation, being located at the central node of each element).
-- Cell size (m): defines the size of each cell for the raster results.
+- Cell size: defines the size of each cell for the raster results (m).
 - Maximum critical diameter: the maximum critical diameter reached trought the simulation, meaning that sediments with higher diameters would not be carried by the flow.
-- Manning coefficient:
+- Manning coefficient: roughness parameter that represents the resistance of the ground surface to runoff movement (s/m^(1/3).
 - Depth vector:
 - Critical diameter: diameter of the paricle that sets the threshold between motion and no motion under specific flow conditions.
 Particles with smaller diameters would be transported by the flow, while bigger particles would remain settled.
 - Bed shear stress: it is the force exerted by the flow on the bed surface beneath it, resulting from friction and roughness effects (N/m2).
 - Maximum bed shear stress: the maximum bed shear stress reached at each specific element during the simulation (N/m2).
 - Streamlines: lines that represent the instant flow direction at a given moment.